telerik/kendo-react-layout/docs/tabstrip/index.md

 ### Animation

-The tabs will be animated when the selection si changed.
+The tabs will be animated when the selection is changed.
 By default, the animation is enabled.

 ```html-preview
     <div id="app"></div>